PlawIO/cerno/README.md

 Maze-trace CAPTCHA with behavioral biometrics.
 Invisible to humans.
 Impenetrable to agents.

 > Latin: *cerno* — "I distinguish" / "I separate" / "I perceive."
 > Built by [veto.so](https://veto.so).
-Veto forbids unsafe AI behavior.
+Veto forbids unwanted AI behavior.
 Cerno distinguishes AI from human.

 ## How it works